SaraElsaggan/Boxing_Game/README.md

 - **Hager Samir**
 - **Sara Elsaggan**

 **Supervised by:**
-- Prof. Dr.Sofy
+Prof. Dr. Sofy
-  _Department of Systems and biomedical engineering, Cairo University.
+_Department of Systems and Biomedical Engineering, Cairo University_

 ---

 ## 🎯 Game Goal

-The ultimate goal is to combine physical boxing training with gamified motivation, helping users improve their technique, endurance, and overall performance — while having fun in a fully immersive VR environment.
+The ultimate goal is to combine physical boxing training with gamified motivation, helping users improve their technique, endurance, and overall performance — while having fun in a fully interactive 3D environment.

 ---